-Livi Michael’s latest book, “Rebellion” , is out!
-Order a copy here!
+Livi Michael’s latest book, “Accession” , is out on the 4th August!

 Livi Michael has written eighteen novels for people of all ages.
 She teaches literature and creative writing at the Manchester Metropolitan University.